aseniah/PageSniffer/README.md

 # PageSniffer
 Periodically check a web page for a specific value and send a [Pushover](https://pushover.net/) notification on state change.

+I wrote this to help me purchase a Nintendo Switch as soon as it was available at Best Buy (and it worked).
+As such, I've only tested it with their website over the few days it took for me to grab one while in stock.
+This solution may need tweaks for the specific pages you want to check.

 ## Configuration
 You'll find all of these settings in the `appsettings.json` file.